1,000+ Opportunities

 Save a search for “U.S. Department of Energy (Advanced Materials and Manufacturing Technologies Office and Office of Geothermal)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: A broad range of domestic entities.
+Search similar grants →According to the current listing, eligibility includes: A broad range of domestic entities.
 The University of Arizona may submit five proposals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program